SingleManTH/agiletoolkit.org/docs/architecture/mvc.md

 * Views are independent of each other and can be plugged together freely
 * Complex trees of Views are rendered automatically
-* View components are generic: plug in a Model and they will adapt to its data
+* View components like data grids are generic: plug in a Model and they will adapt to its data
 * Views can can be manipulated with JQuery programically through PHP
 * You handle client-side events by writing server-side PHP
 * The built-in View components automate all the tiresome housekeeping issues such as the loading indicator, Json encoding, load-on-demand, dependencies, XSS avoidance and displaying user error messages
-* View components are easy to extend and customize
+* View components are easy to extend and customize, and it's easy to wrap 3rd party JQuery widgets
 * Views are styled with an integrated Bootstrap-like CSS framework that's easy to skin or adapt.

 Agile Toolkit offers a special type of View called a Page, designed as the end-point of an HTTP request.
 Requests are routed to Page objects, which marshal the Models, Views and Controllers required to generate the response, run the rendering and serve the output.